A Beginner's Guide to Building a Credit Card Application Strategy A Beginner's Guide to Building a Credit Card Application Strategy

 Since banks want long-term customers, you can increase your perceived value by maintaining your oldest accounts.
 The length of your credit history is a key factor in your credit score, so this strategy can improve your standing with other banks, too.

 This doesn't mean you should never close a card, but keeping at least one account with each bank can be a good idea.
 Banks will generally do their part to avoid severing ties.
-Often, you can convert an existing account to a no-annual-fee product if the original card is no longer a good fit.
+Often, you can convert an existing account to a no-annual-fee product.

 What to avoid

-You can think of the rules in the second half of this post as guardrails for your credit card application strategy.
-These policies make it pretty clear what the banks see as aggressive behavior or gaming the system.
+You can think of the rules as guardrails for your credit card application strategy.
+These policies clarify what the banks see as aggressive behavior or gaming the system.
 However, that doesn't mean you should get as close to the edge as possible.
+Moreover, some banks, like American Express, have even implemented pop-ups during the application process to say you may not qualify for the advertised bonus, due to past activity.

 Common sense will go a long way.
 If you stop to think about the value of your relationship from the bank's perspective, it's pretty hard to get yourself in trouble without realizing it.
 The “bad apples” usually know who they are.